validate

 |---|---|---|---|

-| File | -f <file> | Offline | Check a single Survey YAML file |
+| File | -f <file> | Offline | Check a single YAML file of any supported kind |

 | Directory | --dir <path> | Offline | Cross-check a whole folder of resources before apply --dir |